 Susan Blake is the Graduate Writing Consultant at Ashland University.

 BACKGROUND AND AREAS OF EXPERTISE: Susan worked in the field of academic publishing for over 20 years, during which time she proofread, copyedited, and directed the publication of textbooks for such publishers as the Institute of Electrical and Electronic Engineers, McGraw-Hill, Prentice-Hall, Southwestern Publishing, Simon & Schuster, John Wiley & Sons, and Addison-Wesley, as well as technical articles for publications including the Journal of the Astronomical Society, the Journal of Materials Science and Engineering, and the Journal of the American Ceramic Society.
-Most recently, she was Director of Editorial Services at a local publishing facility and served for many years as assistant editor for the American Ceramic Society while providing a rewrite service for the Society’s international authors.
+She has served as Director of Editorial Services at a local publishing facility and for many years was assistant editor for the American Ceramic Society while providing a rewrite service for the Society’s international authors.

 Susan holds an M.A. in Old Testament Biblical Studies, with a concentration in Hebrew exegesis, from Ashland Theological Seminary, and a B.A. in French, with a concentration in literature and women’s issues, from The Ohio State University.
 She has also done graduate work in French, with a concentration in Francophone literature and twentieth-century women’s literature.

-Over the years, she has studied French, German, Greek, Hebrew, Aramaic, and Russian and dabbled in Italian, Sanskrit, Arabic, Gaelic, and Latin.
+Over the years, Susan has studied French, German, Greek, Hebrew, Aramaic, and Russian and dabbled in Italian, Sanskrit, Arabic, Gaelic, and Latin.
+She is currently attempting to learn basic Arabic.